Why Family Communication Matters – An Introduction

 There’s a reason parents and grandparents are comfortable telling their loved ones to commit a felony with a life sentence as a solution to their inevitable aging.
 It’s their monster under the bed.

 Most seniors also have no experience with permanent debilitation requiring others to care for them.
-In other words, no experience requiring others to make their decisions.
+In other words, experiences requiring others to make their decisions.
 No experience abdicating their role as an autonomous person.
 They are the equivalent of a four or five-year-old afraid of the monster under their bed in these areas.

 Know The Answer To The Riddle Of The Sphinx